AkikoOrenji/Hacking-Script-Examples/README.md

 # Python Hacking Script Examples
-A collection of Python hacking scripts for carrying out manaual exploitation of vulnerabilities such as SQLi, weak password or with stolen secrets etc
+A collection of Python hacking scripts to carry out manual exploitation of SQL injection, weak authentication due to stolen secrets etc